4 Types of Gutters and Which One’s Perfect for Your Home

 As the name suggests, these are the type of gutters that are attached directly to your home’s fascia system.
 If you have no idea what fascia boards are, these are the siding panels that are normally found under the edge of your roof.

-Also called “eaves gutters”, these gutters are probably the most commonly used type of gutters, especially in western countries, as they fit a majority of the roof profiles of modern houses.
+Also called “eaves gutters”, these gutters are probably the most commonly used type of gutters, especially in western countries, as they fit a majority of the roof types in Australian modern houses.

 Here’s why you should choose fascia gutter for your home